The most common reason for login errors is when users aren't registered for the current semester.

 When your professor says you need to use scholarly articles, what they mean is that the article has to be written by a scholar.
 You can find articles written by scholars on the Internet but many times those articles can't be viewed without paying for them.

 Luckily the library already pays for access to these types of articles in the library databases!
-You can access the databases from our home page by clicking on "Search for Articles-Databases."
+You can access the databases from our home page by clicking on the teal button that reads "Library Databases"

 All of the library databases contain scholarly articles but a good one to start with is Academic Search Premier because it has a large number of articles on almost any topic.